Democratic lawmakers call for racial data in virus testing - KVIA

 The lawmakers urged the HHS secretary to direct the department’s sub-agencies, such as the Centers for Disease Control and Prevention and the Food and Drug Administration, to work with municipalities, states and private labs to ensure that racial and ethnic data are being collected.

-Spokespeople for HHS and CDC did not immediately respond to the AP’s requests for comment on Monday.
+An HHS spokesperson did not confirm receipt of lawmakers’ letter but said the agency was “working to respond” to letters from Congress about COVID-19.
+A spokesperson for the CDC did not respond to the AP’s requests for comment on Monday.

 “Decades of structural racism have prevented so many Black and Brown families from accessing quality health care, affordable housing, and financial security, and the coronavirus crisis is blowing these disparities wide open,” Warren said in a statement.
 “We need the government to step up in a big way to ensure that communities of color have equal access to free testing and treatment.
 Congresswoman Pressley and I aren’t going to let up until we see solid data and real progress.”